Abdeljalil-Bouchfar/CPP-Modules/README.md

 - **[const_cast](https://en.cppreference.com/w/cpp/language/const_cast)**

-    In C++, `const_cast` is a type of casting operator that allows you to remove the constness of anobject.
+    `Const_cast` is a type of casting operator that allows you to remove the constness of anobject.
 It is typically used to cast away the constness of a pointer or reference to an object, whichcan be useful in situations where you need to modify an object that is declared as const.

     For example, consider the following code: